axewpokeman23/automation-embedded-systems/part2-documentation.md

 ## Challenges we faced:

 - bang-bang not working correctly
-    - managed to fix it by revising the logic
+    - managed to fix it by revising the logic and correcting if statements

 - mismatched hardware
     - red wire went to the green button and green wire went to the red button